$B_c$ meson decays into $S$-wave charmonium plus light meson pairs in the perturbative QCD approach: CONCLUSION

-With the updated two-meson DAs determined from our previous works, the branching ratios and polarization fractions of the considered charmed three-body decays $B_c\to \Psi (V\to) P_1P_2$ have been examined.
-It is worthwhile to note that the direct $CP$ violation of the $B_c\to \Psi (V\to) P_1P_2$ decays are naturally expected to be zero since only tree operators work on these decays.
-The longitudinal polarization of the $B_c\to [J/\psi,\psi(2S)](V\to)P_1P_2$ are found to be as large as $\sim 90\%$, because the transverse amplitudes from the dominant factorizable emission diagrams are usually power suppressed compared to the longitudinal ones.
+With the updated two-meson DAs determined from our previous works, the branching ratios and polarization fractions of the considered charmonium quasi-two-body decays $B_c\to \Psi (V\to) P_1P_2$ have been examined.
+It is worthwhile to note that the direct $CP$ violations of the $B_c\to \Psi (V\to) P_1P_2$ decays are naturally expected to be zero since only tree operators work on these decays.
+The longitudinal polarization fractions of the $B_c\to [J/\psi,\psi(2S)](\rho^+(770)\to)\pi^+\pi^0$ and $B_c\to [J/\psi,\psi(2S)](K^{*+}\to)K^0\pi^+$ decays are found to be as large as $\sim 90\%$, because the transverse amplitudes from the dominant factorizable emission diagrams are usually power suppressed compared to the longitudinal ones.

 As a by-product, we extracted the two-body $B_c \to \Psi V$ branching ratios from the predictions for the corresponding quasi-two-body modes under the narrow width approximation.
-The obtained results of the $B_c^+ \to [\eta_c(1S), J/\psi] \rho^+$ and $B_c^+ \to [\eta_c(1S), J/\psi] K^{*+}$ decays agree well with the previous calculations performed in the two-body PQCD framework.
-The consistency between the three-body and two-body analyses supports the PQCD approach to exclusive charmonium $B_c$ meson decays.
+The obtained results of the $B_c^+ \to [\eta_c(1S), J/\psi] \rho^+(770)$ and $B_c^+ \to [\eta_c(1S), J/\psi] K^{*+}$ decays agree well with the previous calculations performed in the two-body PQCD framework.
+The consistency between the quasi-two-body and two-body analyses supports the PQCD approach to exclusive charmonium $B_c$ meson decays.

 Besides, we defined a series of relative ratios for properly selected pairs of the considered $B_c$ decay modes.
-In particular, the calculated ratio $R^{\rm PQCD}_{2\pi/\pi}=2.67^{+0.21}_{-0.14}$ is consistent well with the currently available LHCb measurement $R_{2\pi/\pi}^{\rm exp}=2.80\pm 0.25$.
-The predictions in this work needs to be further tested by the future experiments.
+In particular, the calculated ratio $R^{\rm PQCD}_{2\pi/\pi}=2.67^{+0.26}_{-0.18}$ is consistent well with the currently available LHCb measurement $R_{2\pi/\pi}^{\rm exp}=2.80\pm 0.25$.
+The predictions in this work need to be further tested by the future experiments.